-All applicants must create an account Law School Admission Council (LSAC) and register for the Credential Assembly Service (CAS) in order to apply.
-LSAC handles the collection and processing of all application materials.
-Please allow up to two weeks for LSAC to process materials submitted via CAS.
+The Law School Admission Council (LSAC) handles the collection and processing of all application materials.
+Please allow up to two weeks for LSAC to process materials submitted via the Credential Assembly Service (CAS).
 The law school will not receive your CAS materials until they have been fully processed and released by LSAC.

-The Admissions Committee will begin reviewing applications in November, with decisions rendered thereafter on a rolling basis.
+The Admissions Committee reviews applications on a rolling basis, beginning in November.
 Once an application is under review, a decision is typically rendered within three weeks.
-If an applicant is placed on the waitlist by the Admissions Committee, their application will be reassessed in the late spring or early summer.
+If an applicant is placed on the waitlist by the Admissions Committee, their application will be reassessed in the summer.

-Applications that are complete and ready for review by January 15 at 5:00 PM Eastern are classified as priority applications.
-Priority applications will be given priority in allocating institutional scholarship funding.
-Applicants who are interested in the Human Rights Fellowship are strongly encouraged to meet the priority application deadline.
-You must take the LSAT no later than November 2022 in order to meet the priority application deadline.
+Applications that are complete and ready for review by January 1, 2024, will be given priority in allocating institutional scholarship funding.
+You must take the LSAT no later than November 2023 in order to meet the Early Bird application deadline.

-Applications that are incomplete as of the priority application deadline but complete and ready for review by April 15 at 5:00 PM Eastern are classified as regular applications.
-Regular applications will be considered for institutional scholarship funding to the extent that funding remains available.
-You must take the LSAT no later than February 2023 in order to meet the regular application deadline.
+Applications that are incomplete as of the Early Bird application deadline but complete and ready for review by April 1, 2024, will be considered for institutional scholarship funding to the extent that funding remains available.
+You must take the LSAT no later than February 2024 in order to meet the regular application deadline.

-Applications that are incomplete as of the regular application deadline are classified as late applications.
-Late applications are generally ineligible for institutional scholarship funding.
-The application will no longer be available for submission after July 15 at 5:00 PM Eastern, and updates to incomplete applications will no longer be accepted.
-You must take the LSAT no later than June 2023 in order to apply for Fall 2023 admission.
+Applications that are incomplete as of the regular application deadline are generally ineligible for institutional scholarship funding.
+The application for Fall 2024 admission will no longer be available for submission after July 1, 2024, and updates to incomplete applications will no longer be accepted.
+You must take the LSAT no later than June 2024 in order to apply for Fall 2024 admission.